zachMahan64/bear16/README.md

-## Bear16: A Custom, Fully Featured 16-Bit ISA, Assembler, and Emulator
+# Bear16: A Custom, Fully Featured 16-Bit ISA, Assembler, Emulator, and OS
+## Technical Overview
-### Overview
+### Background
-- The Bear16 ISA, VM, Assembler, and OS were built by me (Zach) after hundreds of hours of labor.
+- Bear16  was built by me (Zach) after hundreds of hours of labor.
 This was an exploratory, self-directed project made during the summer before my freshman year of college.
     - The OS is effectively a monolithic kernel with fully featured utility libraries, a shell/CLI, file IO, keyboard IO, framebuffering, blitting, and memory allocator.
     - The VM and Assembler are written in C++ 23.